xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/extras/validation.md

 # Validation

-By default, dropwizard allows you to use validation annotations on [rest services](https://www.dropwizard.io/en/stable/manual/validation.html).
+By default, Dropwizard allows you to use validation annotations on [rest services](https://www.dropwizard.io/en/stable/manual/validation.html).
-This module allows you to use validation annotations the same way on any guice bean method.
+This module allows you to use validation annotations the same way on any Guice bean method.

 Bundle is actually a wrapper for [guice-validator](https://github.com/xvik/guice-validator) project.